faultyserver/test_cs352/spec/data_structures/arrays.md

 ## 4.2.2 Access
 The production rule

-    ID '[' NUM ']'
+    ID '[' numeric_expression ']'

-specifies the access of a member from an array, where `ID` represents the name of the array, and `NUM` is an integer number representing the index of the member being accessed.
+specifies the access of a member from an array, where `ID` represents the name of the array, and `numeric_expression` is any expression which evaluates to an integer representing the index of the member being accessed.
 Member access is a *normal expression operation*, meaning it can appear anywhere on the right-hand side of a statement.

 Arrays in miniscript are *0-based*, meaning the first member of the array is at position 0 and is accessed by `array[0]`.
 Similarly, the last member of the array has an index of the length of the array minus 1.